zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

     ]
 ---

-Participating media rendering is an important aspect of every modern renderer.
+Rendering of participating media is an important aspect of every modern renderer.
 When I say participating media, I am not just talking about fog, fire, and smoke.
 All matter is composed of [atoms](https://courses.lumenlearning.com/boundless-chemistry/chapter/the-structure-of-the-atom/), which can be sparsely (e.g. in a gas) or densely (e.g. in a solid) distributed in space.
 Whether we consider the particle or the wave nature of [light](https://en.wikipedia.org/wiki/Light), it penetrates all matter (even [metals](http://webhome.phy.duke.edu/~qelectron/group/group_reading_Born_and_Wolf.pdf)) to a certain degree and interacts with its atoms along the way.
 The nature and the degree of "participation" depend on the material in question.

 <!--more-->

-In the [radiative transfer](https://archive.org/details/RadiativeTransfer) literature, light-material interaction is usually quantified in terms of absorption (conversion of electromagnetic energy of photons into kinetic energy of atoms, which manifests itself as reduction of light intensity) and scattering (absorption followed by [stimulated emission](https://en.wikipedia.org/wiki/Stimulated_emission) of electromagnetic energy on interaction).
+In the [radiative transfer](https://archive.org/details/RadiativeTransfer) literature, light-material interaction is usually quantified in terms of absorption (conversion of electromagnetic energy of photons into kinetic energy of atoms, which manifests itself as reduction of light intensity) and scattering (absorption followed by [stimulated emission](https://en.wikipedia.org/wiki/Stimulated_emission) of electromagnetic energy on collision).
 Therefore, it is common to describe participating media using the collision coefficients: the *absorption coefficient* \\(\bm{\mu_a}\\) and the *scattering coefficient* \\(\bm{\mu_s}\\).
 These coefficients give the probability density of the corresponding event per unit distance traveled by a photon, which implies the [SI units](https://en.wikipedia.org/wiki/International_System_of_Units) of measurement are \\(m^{-1}\\).
 They vary spatially, and may, in general, depend on the orientation unless the particle distribution is [isotropic](http://www.eugenedeon.com/hitchhikers).

 The [attenuation coefficient](https://en.wikipedia.org/wiki/Attenuation_coefficient) \\(\bm{\mu_t}\\)